Federal Railroad Administration (FRA), Federal Transit Administration (FTA), U.S. Department of Transportation (DOT).

-By this notice, FTA is advising the public of final agency actions subject to Section 139(l) of Title 23, United States Code (U.S.C.).
-A claim seeking judicial review of the FTA actions announced herein for the listed public transportation project will be barred unless the claim is filed on or before November 1, 2011.Start Further Info
+A claim seeking judicial review of actions announced herein for the listed public transportation project will be barred unless the claim is filed on or before December 20, 2021.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that FTA has taken final agency actions by issuing certain approvals for the public transportation project listed below.
-The actions on this project, as well as the laws under which such actions were taken, are described in the documentation issued in connection with the project to comply with the National Environmental Policy Act (NEPA) and in other documents in the FTA administrative record for the project.
-Interested parties may contact either the project sponsor or the relevant FTA Regional Office for more information on the project.
-Contact information for FTA's Regional Offices may be found at http://www.fta.dot.gov.
+Notice is hereby given that FRA and FTA have taken final agency action by issuing certain approvals for the public transportation project listed below.
+In accordance with 40 CFR 1506.3 and 23 U.S.C.
+139, FRA and FTA issued a final environmental impact statement (FEIS) and record of decision (ROD) on May 28, 2021.
+All actions on the project, as well as the laws under which such actions were taken, are described in the documentation issued in connection with the project to comply with the National Environmental Policy Act (NEPA) as well as in documents in the FTA environmental project file.
+Interested parties may find more information on the Project website (http://www.hudsontunnelproject.com/) or FRA's website for the Project (https://railroads.dot.gov/environmental-reviews/hudson-tunnel-project/environmental-impact-statement).